 There are some cool ecosystems that many of us forget to mention when we talk about ecosystems.
-If you could turn yourself into a small soil burrowing insect, you would be amazed by the life and interactions that go on under the surface of soils.
+If you could turn yourself into a small soil-burrowing insect, you would be amazed by the life and interactions that go on under the surface of the soil.
 All the members of this wonderful ecosystem are so tiny that it is hard for the eyes to see.

 Look at this illustration below.
-It shows a basic food web in the soils.
+It shows a basic food web in the soil.
 The arrow shows the direction of energy flow.

 It is important that all the members of this ecosystem, together with their abiotic factors be active to ensure the survival of the ecosystem.